Forescout/eyeExtend-Connect/Connect-training-demo/ActionAPI/README.md

 # Action API
-This sample eyeExtend Connect App provides an example deployment for triggering an action via Connect Web API framework.
-Details can be found here [Connect Documentation](https://github.com/Forescout/eyeExtend-Connect/blob/master/eyeExtend%20Connect%20App%20Building%20Guide.pdf)
+This sample eyeExtend Connect App provides a deployment mechanism for triggering an action via the Connect Web API framework.
+Assign to VLAN action is used for this sample app.
+Details on how to build Connect App be found here [Connect Documentation](https://github.com/Forescout/eyeExtend-Connect/blob/master/eyeExtend%20Connect%20App%20Building%20Guide.pdf)

 - Minimum version of CounterACT 8.2.2
 - Minimum version of eyeExtend Connect Module 1.9.0